-video premiere: branko, let me go
+video premiere: branko, 'let me go'

-Taken from his the LP, Let Me Go has already received a lot of much-deserved love from fans, NPR, and i-D and we are thus pretty stoked to be premiering the accompanying visuals.
+Taken from his the LP, "Let Me Go" has already received a lot of much-deserved love from fans, NPR, and i-D. Thus, we're pretty stoked to be premiering the accompanying visuals!
 Featuring Mr. Carmack, the video was shot in South Africa, where the track was laid down with vocalist Nonku Phiri.

 Directed by Francisco Neffe, it was conceived in collaboration with Nonku and focuses on her style as well as that of Johannesburg.
-"It's a sort of journey to a world of colour and movement that could only be found in South Africa," he explains.
+"It's a sort of journey to a world of color and movement that could only be found in South Africa," he explains.
 "I tried to reflect the idea behind the lyrics through the characters, dancing, car rides and light.
 I tried to create a metaphor for letting go of something in every shot."
 Styled by Nola Williams, the dancers featured are from Soweto's Skeleton Pantsula and Orange Farm's RealAction dance crews, and were shot in the Johannesburg suburb of Vrededorp, Old Park Station and Yeoville Ridge.

 Escape to the sunshine of South Africa and daydream big.